-Q2 Metals is focused on advancing the Cisco Lithium Project, located within the greater Nemaska Community lands in the southernmost area of the Eeyou Istchee James Bay Region of Quebec, Canada.
+Q2 Metals is rapidly advancing the Cisco Lithium Project located in the southernmost area of James Bay, Quebec.

-The project has exceptional access infrastructure, starting with the paved, all-season Billy Diamond Highway, which connects the Cisco Project to Canadian National Rail facilities in the town of Matagami, just 150 kilometres to the south.
-These rail lines connect to Becancour, a developing battery metals processing hub with direct access to international shipping via ports on the St. Lawrence Seaway.
-Permitting is in progress for an access road connecting the Billy Diamond Highway to the discovery area.
+The Cisco Lithium Project has exceptional access to infrastructure and permitting is in progress for an access road which would connect the main mineralized zone to the paved, all-season Billy Diamond Highway.
+The Canadian National Rail facilities in the mining town of Matagami are just 150 kilometres to the south via the highway.
+These rail lines lead to Becancour, a developing battery metals processing hub, as well as to international shipping ports along the St. Lawrence Seaway.

 Read More